-The container below was rejected by ship's staff at the time of loading because liquid was leaking out from the door seal.
+The container in picture 8 was rejected by the ship's personnel at the time of loading because liquid was leaking out from the door seal.
 When inspected at the terminal's leaker bay, the front of the door sill was found to be heavily stained with a black oily substance.